wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

    Asset transfer occurs off-chain over mTLS.

-   Many are web3 related.
+   Many are web3-related.
 Payments are via <a target="_blank" href="https://www.coingecko.com/en/coins/akash-network">AKT blockchain coin</a>.

    And the network is maintained by a network of validators and governed by AKT stakers.